 Types of Applications

 Medical robotics companies offer solutions for tasks like device assembly, labeling, picking, packing and inspection.
 Robots are generally smaller, faster and more accurate machines, such as the delta-style M-1iA from FANUC or its six-axis LR Mate family.
-Applications for these machines include:
+Applications for robotic technology in healthcare include: